ILoveChenKX/MorningGlory/GettingStarted.rst

       info.
    #.
 Only needed if you want to run the automated test suite in the
       ``llvm/test`` directory.
-   #.
-Optional, adds compression / uncompression capabilities to selected LLVM
+   #. 可选, adds compression / uncompression capabilities to selected LLVM
       tools.

 Additionally, your compilation host is expected to have the usual plethora of